vibrantleaf/leafos/README.md

 </details>

 ## Thanks.
-Thank you to The [Unversial Blue](https://universal-blue.org/) Team and The [Blue Build](https://blue-build.org/) Team for making custom personal operating system images possible.
+Thank you to the [Unversial Blue](https://universal-blue.org/) and the [Blue Build](https://blue-build.org/) Teams for making custom personal operating system images possible.